Weak Isolation in Relational Databases

 COMMIT;COMMIT;

 Both connections see two non-zero counter values, so they both decide they can set their own counter to zero.
 Under snapshot isolation, such as with Postgres using the SERIALIZABLE isolation level, the above sequence of operations is permitted and results in both counters being zero, violating the application's requirements.
 This anomaly is called write skew.
 Serializable isolation corrects this by either blocking the updates due to the reads holding locks, or by aborting the "incorrectly" ordered transaction.
-Locking, used by MySQL, will cause a deadlock to be detected in this example, aborting one transaction.
+Locking, used by MySQL when using the SERIALIZABLE isolation level, will cause a deadlock to be detected in this example, aborting one transaction.

 Snapshot isolation does detect write/write conflicts.
-If both updates above were for id = 0, the database will detect the conflict and abort one of them.
-However, that may not be enough.
-Consider a transaction that performs an increment by first reading the value with a SELECT, computing the new value, then writing it with UPDATE.
-With snapshot isolation, it is possible for an increment to be "missed."
+If both updates above were for id = 0, the database will detect the conflict and abort one of them (MySQL with REPEATABLE READ will block).
+However, that may not work for applications that rely on the semantics of values from multiple rows.
+As another example, consider a transaction that counts the number of rows in a table, then inserts a row with that value.
+With serializable semantics, the table will have incrementing values (eg. 0, 1, 2, ...).
+With snapshot isolation, it is possible that some values will be duplicated and some will be skipped (eg. 0, 1, 1, 3, 3, 5, ...).
 One way to resolve this problem is to use SELECT FOR UPDATE when needed, which acquires write locks on the accessed rows.
 A good explanation of snapshot isolation anomalies can be found in A Read-Only Transaction Anomaly Under Snapshot Isolation (PDF).

 By default, MySQL with InnoDB runs transactions at the REPEATABLE READ isolation level (see the InnoDB manual).
 This is supposed to mean that a transaction only reads committed values, and once it has read a value, future reads will see the same value.
 However, the actual implementation seems equivalent to Postgres's default READ COMMITTED isolation level, so this discussion applies to both.